kbase/project_guides/External_data_sources.md

 #### License for KEGG data

-KEGG data was utilized for the ModelSEED project under the pre 2012 academic license.
-It is unclear at this time whether a license is required for the limited extent to which KEGG data is exposed in KBase.
+KEGG data was utilized for the ModelSEED project under the free academic license.
+No KEGG formatted data is directly accessible via KBase.

 #### Versions of KEGG utilized

-KEGG data in the ModelSEED was last updated in April 2012.
+Release 62.0, April 1, 2012

 #### Links to where KEGG can be accessed